 Understanding Your Award

-Once we have reviewed the data provided on your FAFSA, CSS Profile, and any other required documentation, we will prepare your financial aid award.
-The financial aid award notification gives information about the source and amount of financial aid funds that a student is eligible to receive.
+Once we have reviewed the data provided on your application and any additional required documentation, we will prepare your financial aid award.
+You will receive an email from our office when an award notification is available.

 Grants & Scholarships

 The gift aid awarded at Lewis & Clark is based on your demonstrated need, as determined by the information provided on the FAFSA, and the availability of funds from the college.
 The aid awarded represents the maximum amount that can be offered to you.* We assume students will accept all merit-based scholarships and need-based grants offered, so no further action is required to secure these funding types.
 If you feel you have an extenuating circumstance, review our Responding To Changing Circumstances page and submit the required information for review.

 * The College does not change or negotiate awards based on comparisons with other schools.

 Loans are a type of financial aid that must be repaid.
 Some loans (i.e., Federal Perkins Loan and Federal Direct Subsidized Loan) are awarded based on your demonstrated need.
 These loans carry lower interest rates and more favorable terms/conditions.
 Other loans (i.e., Federal Direct Unsubsidized Loan and Federal Direct PLUS Loan) may be borrowed regardless of whether or not you demonstrate financial need.
 However, a current and valid FAFSA must be filed in order to process any type of federal student loan.